 Brittany was working in a factory all day and longing to find a way to find work from home so she wouldn’t have to spend time away from her baby son.
 She first discovered transcription through companies online, and later went on to specialize as a legal transcriptionist which gave her the skills and credibility to land clients on her own.

-We love this in-depth interview with Brittany because she shares detailed insight and encouragement other aspiring transcriptionists, from how to ensure your client roster stays full, to how to determine if legal transcription is the right path for you to pursue.
+We love this in-depth interview with Brittany because she shares detailed insight and encouragement for other aspiring transcriptionists, from how to ensure your client roster stays full, to how to determine if legal transcription is the right path for you to pursue.

 If you’re curious about how to find legal transcription jobs from home, read on!